zama-ai/concrete/docs/tutorial/composition.md

 ## Limitations

-Depending on the circuit, supporting composition may add a non-negligeable overhead when compared to a non-composable version.
+Depending on the circuit, supporting composition may add a non-negligible overhead when compared to a non-composable version.
 Indeed, to be composable a circuit must verify two conditions:
 1) All inputs and outputs must share the same precision and the same crypto-parameters: the most expensive parameters that would otherwise be used for a single input or output, are generalized to all inputs and outputs.
 2) There must be a noise refresh in every path between an input and an output: some circuits will need extra PBSes to be added to allow composability.